 Consumer’s attitudes and needs constantly shift – and the food and drink sector must consistently innovate and adapt to stay relevant.
 Whether it’s artificial intelligence, the newest TikTok trend or an increased fixation on health and wellness, brands should be aware of current and forecasted trends and consumer behaviours to ensure stay ahead of the curve, stand out against competitors, and resonate with their target audiences.

-With this in mind, we look at key trends expected to impact the food and drink industry in 2024.
+With this in mind, we look at key Food and Drink trends expected to impact the industry in 2024.

 Technology will streamline meal planning, shopping and cooking